data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture13.md

 where we have omitted the linear constraints on $$\mathbf{\rho}$$ for simplicity.
 One can verify that if we define $$\hat{N}_k = \sum_{i=1}^N{f_{ik}^{(m)}}$$, the above results follow readily from our analysis for the case of uniquely mapped reads.
 This is, after all, the reason why we use the _hidden_ variable $$Z$$.

+---

+_Mostly adapted from Paraskevas Deligiannis' [scribed notes](/Spr2016/lectures/lecture15/) from the Spring 2016 iteration of this course._